Marisa Bakes

 A FEW NOTES BEFORE WE GET STARTED

-Let's get started by preheating the oven to 350º.
-Using either a stand mixer or a hand mixer and a large bowl, blend together the butter and sugar on medium speed until combined.
+Let's get started by preheating the oven to 350º F. Using either a stand mixer or a hand mixer and a large bowl, blend together the butter and sugar on medium speed until combined.
 Make sure to scrape down the sides of the bowl as needed.
 Next you'll add in the egg and vanilla extract and continue to mix just until combined.

-In a separate bowl, whisk together the flour, cocoa powder, baking soda, and salt.
-With the mixer on low, add in the flour mixture and mix just until combined, scraping down the sides of the bowl as needed.
-Wrap chocolate dough in plastic wrap and chill for 30 minutes.
 It's important to not skip this step since this lets the dough rest and firm up before the scooping process.
 If you're really short on time, you can wrap it in plastic wrap and pop it into the freezer for about 10 minutes or until it is firm but not too hard.

 I like to use a 2 tablespoon cookie scoop for these cookies because it makes them the perfect size cookie.
 If you don't have this size cookie scoop, you can use whatever size you do have, but make sure to bake the cookies slightly less if the scoop is smaller than 2 tablespoon and slightly longer if the scoop is larger.